 Along with the hierarchy of road users, a number of other rules and updates are being introduced at the end of January 2022.

 Stricter rules on mobile phone use:

-It’s been against the law to use your phone to text or make a call whilst driving for several years, but from 29th January it will be illegal to even touch your phone.
+It’s been against the law to use your phone to text or make a call whilst driving for several years, but from 29th January it was illegal to even touch your phone.

 This means you cannot:

 You are permitted, however, to use your phone to pay for things when your car is stationary, such as car parking or road tolls.
 Providing your phone is in a mounted holder, you can also make calls, play music, or use the sat nav.